-SCDHHS utilizes various quality assurance methods to evaluate SCDDSN's compliance with the administrative contract and Medicaid waiver policy.
+Medicaid waiver policy.

 SCDHHS uses a CMS approved Quality Improvement Organization (QIO), quality assurance staff, and other agency staff to continuously evaluate the SCDDSN's quality management processes to ensure compliance.

-The following describes the roles of each entity:

-- -CMS Approved QIO: Conducts validation reviews of a representative sample of initial level of care determinations performed by SCDDSN.
-Reports are produced and shared with SCDDSN, who is responsible for remedial actions as necessary within 45 days. - -SCDHHS QA staff: Conducts periodic quality assurance reviews.
+A CMS Approved QIO conducts validation reviews of a representative sample of initial level of care determinations performed by SCDHHS for NF Level of Care and SCDDSN for ICF/IID Level of Care.
+Each entity is responsible for remedial actions as necessary within 45 days.

+-SCDHHS QA staff: Conducts periodic quality assurance reviews.
 These reviews focus on the CMS quality assurance indicators and performance measures.
-A report of findings is provided to SCDDSN, who is required to develop and implement a remediation plan, if applicable, within 45 days. - -SCDHHS QA staff: Utilizes other systems such as Medicaid Management Information Systems (MMIS) and SAS Data Analytics to monitor quality and compliance with waiver standards.
+A report of findings is provided to SCDDSN, who is required to develop and implement a remediation plan, if applicable, within 45 days.

+-SCDHHS QA staff: Utilizes other systems such as Medicaid Management Information Systems (MMIS) and SAS Data Analytics to monitor quality and compliance with waiver standards.
 The use and results of these discovery methods may require special focus reviews.
-In such instances, a report of findings is provided to SCDDSN for remediation purposes. - -Other SCDHHS staff: Conducts utilization reviews, investigate potential fraud, and other requested focused reviews of the Operating Agency as warranted.
+In such instances, a report of findings is provided to SCDDSN for remediation purposes.

+-Other SCDHHS staff: Conducts utilization reviews, investigate potential fraud, and other requested focused reviews of the Operating Agency as warranted.
 A report of findings is produced and provided to SCDDSN for remedial action(s) as necessary.
 To ensure compliance of quality and general operating effectiveness, the State will conduct a review of the Operating Agency(SCDDSN) at least annually.
 More frequent reviews may be warranted as a result of consumer complaints or identification of non-compliance by other means.